Akshaykumar05/Keen-Able-Internship/README.md

 10. Book reading **"Mother Pious Lady: Making Sense of Everyday India"** [](https://4.bp.blogspot.com/_VMCCOqUYc5c/S_z8Ror_C1I/AAAAAAAABDg/4FYCRI-1DwE/w1200-h630-p-k-no-nu/Mother.bmp)
     * [Book link](https://www.amazon.in/Mother-Pious-Lady-Making-Everyday/dp/8172238649)
+11. Experience Sharing Session (By- Ashish Jha, Keenable Employee)
+* My Takeaway from the session:
+  * Keep the interest in learning (that can be either in your technical stuff or any hobby)
+  * Find out the solution if you phase any challange (so that it can't repeat in future)

 # 2. Technical
 ## Documentation
 ## (Linux 40 task) 🐧